 Online Welding Classes and Training Programs

-A number of community colleges, private welding schools and universities offer online welding classes and training programs.
+A few community colleges, private welding schools and universities offer online welding classes and training programs.
 This article discusses the most common types of online welding classes and training programs.

 At the most basic level, all welders must become certified through the American Welding Society (AWS) by producing a sound weld for approval by a Certified Welding Inspector.
 Job prospects (in increasing order of education and training required) include positions as entry-level welders, assemblers, machine operators, welding technicians, inspectors, supervisors, engineers and upper management staff.